-Table 2-1 below identifies where each CC is addressed in this EM&CP if it is applicable.
+Table 2-1 below identifies where each applicable CC to Segment 8 is addressed in this EM&CP.

-Table 2-1 Certificate Condition Compliance Status EM&CP Section/ Appendix A. General Conditions of the Order CHPE Response EM&CP Section/Appendix 1 Subject to the Conditions set forth in this Opinion and Order, CHPE, LLC and CHPE Properties, Inc. (Certificate Holders), are granted a Certificate of Environmental Compatibility and Public Need (Certificate), pursuant to Article VII of the New York PSL, authorizing the construction and operation of an electric transmission facility comprised of the following components: (i) two HVDC cables capable of transmitting 1,000 MW extending from the United States/Canada border east to the Town of Champlain, New York under the waters of Lake Champlain to the Town of Dresden, New York, extending to the hamlet of Cementon in the Town of Catskill, New York where the cables will exit the water to proceed along existing highways and railroad ROW, as well as under state park land through horizontal directional drill (HDD) borings, to bypass Haverstraw Bay, reentering the Hudson River at Hook Mountain State Park in Clarkstown, New York and continuing in the waters of the Hudson and Harlem Rivers to a point south of the Willis Avenue Bridge and north of the Bronx Hill, following the railroad ROW in the Bronx and then across the East River to terminate at Astoria, Queens (the HDVC Line); (ii) a voltage source converter station to convert HVDC to high voltage alternating current (HVAC) be constructed at Astoria, Queens, that will be connected to the New York Power Authority (the Authority or NYPA) 345-kilovolt (kV) HVAC gas insulated switchgear (GIS) Substation (the Converter Station and, collectively with the HVDC CHPE will generally comply, though this EM&CP includes requested Deviation Zone Exceedances outlined in Appendix E. Section 1.0; Appendix C and E
+Table 2-1 Certificate Condition Compliance Status EM&CP Section/ Appendix A. General Co anditions of the Order CHPE Response EM&CP Section/Appendix 1 Subject to the Conditions set forth in this Opinion and Order, CHPE, LLC and CHPE Properties, Inc. (Certificate Holders), are granted a Certificate of Environmental Compatibility and Public Need (Certificate), pursuant to Article VII of the New York PSL, authorizing the construction and operation of an electric transmission facility comprised of the following components: (i) two HVDC cables capable of transmitting 1,000 MW extending from the United States/Canada border east to the Town of Champlain, New York under the waters of Lake Champlain to the Town of Dresden, New York, extending to the hamlet of Cementon in the Town of Catskill, New York where the cables will exit the water to proceed along existing highways and railroad ROW, as well as under state park land through horizontal directional drill (HDD) borings, to bypass Haverstraw Bay, reentering the Hudson River at Hook Mountain State Park in Clarkstown, New York and continuing in the waters of the Hudson and Harlem Rivers to a point south of the Willis Avenue Bridge and north of the Bronx Hill, following the railroad ROW in the Bronx and then across the East River to terminate at Astoria, Queens (the HDVC Line); (ii) a voltage source converter station to convert HVDC to high voltage alternating current (HVAC) be constructed at Astoria, Queens, that will be connected to the New York Power Authority (the Authority or NYPA) 345-kilovolt (kV) HVAC gas insulated switchgear (GIS) Substation (the Converter Station and, collectively with the HVDC Line, the HVDC Transmission System); and (iii) a HVAC cable circuit CHPE will generally comply, though this EM&CP includes requested Deviation Zone Exceedances outlined in Appendix E. Section 1.0; Appendix C and E